rurban/stricter/README.md

     no warnings qw(stricter misc);

-Note:
+## Legacy note

 All those errors are perfectly legal perl syntax, and used quite often in legacy code.
 But errors from overseeing such missing initializations are hard to detect, and should not be allowed in this stricter mode.

 ## Better error diagnostics